External Rules

 Much of this site discusses law and regulation, and my Introduction to Law outline gives a broad look at law.
 Some quick points are below.

-External rules can include:
+External rules can include legal requirements from:

 - Statutes (federal and from the states, criminal and civil)